chriskish19/sfct/README.md

 Does not check if the files are available.
 Simply attempts to copy the files.

 ### monitor
 Monitors a directory for changes, when changes occur the program wakes up and performs the arguments specified.
 Typically recursive, update, and sync.
 Any changes to dst will not affect src.
-Changes are not relfected in dst directory immediately there is a delay before actual processing takes place.
+Changes are not reflected in the dst directory immediately, there is a delay before actual processing takes place.
 Each file entry that is processed is displayed in the console window.

 ### benchmark
 Performs a speed test of the copy operation, currently uses std::filesystem::copy under the hood to copy the files.
 When -4k arg is supplied a large number of small files are created and copied.
 If -create arg is supplied the directories will be created.